The universal tropicalization and the Berkovich analytification: Tropicalizing the universal embedding

 In \cite{GG1} we introduced a generalization and refinement of the Kajiwara-Payne set-theoretic tropicalization of subvarieties of toric varieties over a rank-one valued field.
 Here we review that construction.

-Let $\T$ denote the idempotent semiring $(\R\cup\{-\infty\},\mathrm{max},+)$ with additive unit $0_\T = -\infty$ and multiplicative unit $1_\T=0$.
-Let $k$ be a field equipped with a non-archimedean valuation $\nu: k \to \T$ (by which we mean a multiplicative and subadditive map preserving the multiplicative and additive unit, respectively).
+Let $\T$ denote the idempotent semiring $(\R\cup\{\infty\},\mathrm{min},+)$ with additive unit $0_\T = \infty$ and multiplicative unit $1_\T=0$.
+Let $k$ be a field equipped with a valuation $\nu: k \to \T$ (by which we mean a multiplicative and subadditive map preserving the multiplicative and additive unit, respectively).
 Let $B$ be an integral $\Fun$-algebra, and $I\subset B\otimes_\Fun k$ an ideal.
 We can regard $I$ as a $k$-linear subspace and tropicalize it with respect to $\nu$ to get a tropical linear space $\trop(I)\subset B\otimes_\Fun \T$ (or $\trop^\nu(I)$ if we need to emphasize the valuation) which is, by definition, the $\T$-linear span of the coefficient-wise valuations of the elements of $I$.
-The set $\trop(I)$ is automatically a $\T$-submodule, and moreover it turns out to be an ideal in $B\otimes_\Fun \T$ (this requires the assumption that $B$ is integral, see \cite[Proposition 6.1.1 and Remark 6.1.2]{GG1}).
+The set $\trop(I)$ is automatically a $\T$-submodule, and moreover it turns out to be an ideal in $B\otimes_\Fun \T$ (this requires the assumption that $B$ is integral, see \cite[Proposition 6.1.1 and Remark 6.1.2]{GG1}); i.e., it is a \emph{tropial ideal} as studied by Maclagan and Rin\'con in \cite{Maclagan-Rincon-1,Maclagan-Rincon-2,Maclagan-Rincon-3}.
 The congruence $\bend\trop(I)$ on $B\otimes_\Fun \T$ is generated by the \emph{bend relations}

 for $f\in \trop(I)$ and $b$ a monomial term in $f$, where $f_{\widehat{b}}$ denotes the result of deleting $b$ from $f$.